alertlogic/cwe-collector/README.md

 1. `cd cwe-collector`
 1. Run `make compile test package` in order to perform code analysis, unit tests and package the lambda function into a zip file.
-1. Run `make cfn` to check CLoudFromation templates.
+1. Run `make cfn` to check CloudFromation templates.

 Please use the following [code style](https://github.com/airbnb/javascript) as much as possible.